meryemsanem/resort-front-end/README.md

 - [Kanban Board](https://github.com/meryemsanem/resort-back-end/projects/1)
 - [Initial Kanban Board](https://user-images.githubusercontent.com/82718562/279994279-135a04c3-6cc8-4814-a12b-964653967c82.png)
-- There are 4 member in our group.
+- There are 3 members in our group.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>